scalableminds/webknossos/docs/volume_annotation.md

 ### Volume Extrusion

 Similar to the above interpolation feature, you can also extrude the currently active segment.
 This means, that you can label a segment on one slice (e.g., z=10), move a few slices forward (e.g., z=12) and copy the segment to the relevant slices (e.g., z=11, z=12).
+In contrast to interpolation mode, WEBKNOSSOS will not adapat the shape/boundary of the extruded segments to fit between the source and target segment.
+Instead, the extruded volume will retain the shape of the source segment and extend that along the z-axis.
 The extrusion can be triggered by using the extrude button in the toolbar (also available as a dropdown next to the interpolation/extrusion button).

 ### Volume Flood Fills